Ayden939/Legacy_Game/README.md

 10 floor gameplay
 Simple data log for when enemy is defeated
 Varied attack amounts and heal risk factor
+Equippable equipment that add bonuses to the character Enemy loot drop

 How To Play:
 1. Download project contents, open in code editor of your choice